HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 # Image resize in dotNet: from JPG to JPG on Windows OS

-*18-2-2025*
+*12-3-2025*

 ## Introduction

-Last month I was reflecting on stuff that I had learned last year.
-And having worked on image processing a bit, reading some other blogs, looking at my own blog it made me realize:
+As I was browsing through my image processing blogs, I had this epiphany.
+The blog tells more about me, my abilities and (lack of) time while writing the blog, than about the packages reviewed.
+In my latest opinion:
-- The flaws found in the previous blog tell the story of me not having enough time to correctly implement the right settings.
+- The "flaws" found in the reviewed nuget packages as presented in the previous blog tell the story of me not having enough time to correctly implement the right settings.
 - The blog did not touch on the unique selling points of the packages.
 Neither does it discuss the use-cases.
-- Blogs are biased.
+- In general blogs are biased.
 I learned that you can choose any set of settings to make any one package come out as the best, while not telling the full story.
-This is what I did with my blog as well, as I was biased towards low filesize with maximum quality.
+This is what I did with my (previous) blog as well, as I was biased towards low filesize with maximum quality.

 With this in mind, I decided to drastically rewrite my blog.
 The old blog can still be found [here](./imageresize.md), so you can check what I have learned.